Spirit (Wycamp) Lake

 Description and Background

 Spirit Lake is a shallow lake located in Bliss Township with a small section of the east side in Cross Village Township in Northern Emmet County.
+It is 610 acres in size.
 The area surrounding Spirit Lake is primarily forested and forested wetland.
 The majority of the land that surrounds Spirit Lake is owned by the State of Michigan with approximately 200 acres owned by a private land owner.
 Over 400 acres of the land surrounding Spirit Lake is used as a private hunting preserve.

 The two townships Spirit Lake encompasses have a large population of LTBB citizens.
 The lake and adjacent grounds are used for ceremonies, hunting, fishing, and gathering by the Odawa people.
 Natural resources are gathered for food, ceremonies, art and crafts, and medicinal practices.
 The lake area was and still may be used as a meeting place for Odawa elder gatherings.
 A historical & cultural land use report was completed on July 25, 2006 by Wes Andrews.
 This report includes an inventory of historical information, cultural resources, and recommendations for the management of Spirit Lake.
 According to a Tribal use questionnaire given to community members at a 2008 annual community meeting, Spirit Lake is the third most used lake out of lakes monitored by the LTBB water quality monitoring program.
 It had the highest rank for cultural/ceremonial use by Tribal citizens.